oVirt/ovirt-site/source/documentation/vmm-guide/appe-Reference_Settings_in_Administration_Portal_and_User_Portal_Windows.html.md

   </tr>
   <tr>
    <td><b>Maximum Memory</b></td>
    <td>The maximum amount of memory that can be assigned to the virtual machine.
-Maximum guest memory is also constrained by the selected guest architecture and the cluster compatibility level.
+Maximum guest memory is also constrained by the selected guest architecture and the cluster compatibility level.</td>
   </tr>
   <tr>
    <td><b>Total Virtual CPUs</b></td>